pmoustopoulos/customer-api/README.md

 or additional insights, please feel free to share.
 Together, we can make this a valuable resource for anyone learning Spring Boot 3.

+**Note on Spring Security example**: If you want to see an example setup with Spring Security, please check the branch `feature/security-setup-docs`.
+I intentionally did not include security in this main branch because it can be complex and there are many valid ways to implement it; I did not want to cause confusion.
+Also, I am not claiming that my approach is the best, it is simply one I assembled based on things I have read and seen online.

 ## Table of Contents

 1. [Introduction](#1-introduction)